-□ Open the Network Security > DoS > Global dialog. □ Activate the Drop broadcast ping function.
-To do this, in the ICMP frame, mark the Drop broadcast ping checkbox. □ Apply the settings temporarily.
-To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos icmp-smurf-attack To activate the Drop broadcast ping function. no dos icmp-smurf-attack To deactivate the Drop broadcast ping function.
+□ Open the Network Security > DoS > Glo □ Activate the Drop broadcast ping funct broadcast ping checkbox. obal dialog. ion.
+To do this, in the ICMP frame, mark the Drop ☐ Apply the settings temporarily.
+To do this, click the ✔ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos icmp-smurf-attack To activate the Drop broadcast ping function. no dos icmp-smurf-attack To deactivate the Drop broadcast ping function.